Cervical Screening at Age 25

 - From 2014 to 2018, the incidence rate of cervical cancer in people under age 25 in Ontario was 0.3 per 100,000 compared with 8.1 per 100,000 for all ages.
 Specifically for people ages 21 to 24 in Ontario, the incidence rate of cervical cancer was 1.2 per 100,000 across five years from 2014 to 2018.

 - Screening people under 25 may result in follow-up tests and treatments that do not benefit them except for people who are immunocompromised.

 - Many screening programs recommend starting cervical screening at age 25 or later, including those in British Columbia, Alberta and Nova Scotia in Canada, and other countries internationally.

-- The Ontario Cervical Screening Program will formally change the age of initiation for cervical screening from 21 to 25 with the implementation of human papillomavirus (HPV) testing in the program.
-Until the change is formally implemented, we will continue to encourage primary care providers to consider delaying screening until age 25.
+- The Ontario Cervical Screening Program will formally change the age of initiation for cervical screening from 21 to 25 with the implementation of human papillomavirus (HPV) testing in the program except for people who are immunocompromised.
+Until the change is formally implemented, we will continue to encourage primary care providers to consider delaying screening until age 25 except for people who are immunocompromised.
 Reasons include the impact of COVID-19 on healthcare services, and the limited benefit and potential harms of screening in younger people.